just-the-docs/just-the-docs/operations/PROCESSES/META.md

 ## Data Headers for New Pages

 When you create a new page in the ops manual, you will need to include a few lines of simple information at the very top of the page.
 (If there is a space or line before it, the header will not be parsed correctly.)
+This follows the convention of [YAML](https://yaml.org/) within the context of Jekyll static sites' ["Front Matter"](https://jekyllrb.com/docs/front-matter/).

 There are two primary page scenarios for header templates: